How to find and speak with witnesses to your car accident, and why witness statements can be an important part of your insurance claim.

-As soon after the accident as possible, grab a camera, pen, and something to write on.
-If you don’t have a digital camera, use your cell phone camera.
 Approach people who may have witnessed what happened.
-Identify yourself, and ask if anyone saw the accident.
+Identify yourself and ask if anyone saw the accident.
 If so, politely ask them to describe what they saw and heard.

 Don’t argue your side of the story.
-The witness may feel like you’re trying to manipulate him.
-Saying things like, “That guy is going to pay!” or “You saw him run that light, didn’t you?” and other similar leading statements can alienate the witness.
-He may feel you’re insulting his intelligence, or making a blatant attempt to inflame the situation.
+The witness may feel like you’re pushing too hard.
+Saying things like, “That guy is going to pay!” or “You saw him run that light, didn’t you?” and similar leading statements can alienate the witness.
+The witness won’t cooperate if your behavior is alarming.

 - The type of paper doesn’t matter.